 - i.
-Turn off and put away your cellphone, tablet of any kind, smart-phone of any kind, and any other electronic devices before entering the classroom.
-They are to remain put away and out of sight -- even during breaks while you are inside the classroom. - Use of cellular telephones, smart phones, and similar devices is prohibited in the classroom as these are disruptive to the work environment of the instructor and disruptive to other students.
+Turn off and put away your cellphone, tablet of any kind, smart-phone of any kind, and any other electronic devices, including smart bands/watches of all kinds, before entering the classroom.
+They are to remain put away and out of sight -- even during breaks - while you are inside the classroom.
+See penalties below. - ii.
+Use of cellular telephones, smart phones, smart bands/watches and similar devices is prohibited in the classroom as these are disruptive to the work environment of the instructor and disruptive to other students.
 These are to be powered off and put away at all times while in the classroom.
 Students who ignore this ban and make available or use these types of devices in the classroom, during lectures and breaks while in the classroom will receive a 5% loss of their final grade for each transgression. - iii.
 If you are wondering if the Professor has noticed your infraction of this "Electronic Device Policy" check: LEARN "Class Preparation and Participation" in the grades/comments section where infractions are recorded rather than disrupt class. - iv.
 Audio and video recording of lectures is strictly prohibited. - v.
 If students wish to use computers (laptops only) to take notes during the lectures, they must obtain permission to do so from the instructor.
-This involves the student meeting with the Professor to sign a contract agreeing that s/he will use the computing device exclusively to take notes and for visiting "Learn."
-No other surfing activity is permitted.
+This involves the student signing a contract agreeing that s/he will use the computing device exclusively to take notes and for visiting the LEARN site for this course.
+No other surfing activity is permitted unless requested or instructed by the Professor.
 Non-lecture-related use of computers is banned as it is disruptive to the instructor and disruptive to other students.
-Students who are "surfing" (e.g., visiting other websites, checking email, facebook, and the like) will receive a 5% reduction of their final mark for each transgression. - vi.
-Those who use cellphones or other electronic devices in the classroom (other than a laptop with a duly signed agreement form) will receive a 5% reduction of their final mark for each transgression. - vii.
-Feedback, infractions and penalties will be recorded on LEARN in the comment section for "Class Preparation and Participation."
+Students who are "surfing" (e.g., visiting other websites, checking email, facebook, and the like) will receive a 5% reduction of their final mark for each transgression.

+- vi.
+Those who display in anyway or use cellphones or other electronic devices in the classroom (other than a laptop with a duly signed agreement form) will receive a 5% reduction of their final mark for each transgression. - vii.
+In order to avoid disruptions in the classroom feedback, infractions and penalties will be recorded on LEARN in the comment section for "Class Preparation and Participation."
 Check this site when you are wondering whether a penalty has been applied to your activity in the classroom.